GENERAL TERMS OF BUSINESS

 in order to comply with our legal or regulatory obligations; and

 where it is necessary for the purposes of our legitimate interests and those interests are not overridden by the data subjects’ own privacy rights.
-Our privacy notice (available at www.wilsonmckendrick.co.uk/privacy-policy) contains further details as to how we may process client personal data.
+Our privacy notice (available at www.wilsonmckendrick.co.uk/data-privacy-notice) contains further details as to how we may process client personal data.

 For the purpose of providing our services to you, pursuant to our Engagement Letter, we may disclose the client personal data to our regulatory bodies or other third parties (for example, our professional advisors or service providers).
 The third parties to whom we disclose such personal data may, in rare circumstances, be located outside of the European Economic Area (EEA).
 We will only disclose client personal data to a third party (including a third party outside of the EEA) provided that the transfer is undertaken in compliance with the data protection legislation.

 We shall maintain commercially reasonable and appropriate security measures, including administrative, physical and technical safeguards, to protect against unauthorised or unlawful processing of the client personal data and against accidental loss or destruction of, or damage to, the client personal data.
-Further details of our security measures are available on our website at www.wilsonmckendrick.co.uk/our-gdpr
+Further details of our security measures are available on our website at www.wilsonmckendrick.co.uk/data-privacy-notice

 In respect of the client personal data, provided that we are legally permitted to do so, we shall promptly notify you in the event that: